matrix-org/matrix-spec-proposals/proposals/4163-make-acls-apply-to-edus.md

 ## Proposal

 All EDUs which are local to a specific room should have ACLs applied to them.
 This means that for the EDUs currently in the spec, ACLs would only apply to receipts and typing notifications.
-Examples of how ACLs should be enforced for those two types of EDUs are as follows:
+Examples of how ACLs should be enforced at the point of receiving a transaction for those two types of EDUs are as follows:
   - For
 [typing notifications (`m.typing`)](https://spec.matrix.org/v1.11/server-server-api/#typing-notifications),
-the `room_id` field inside `content` should be checked, with the typing notification rejected if the `origin` of the request is a server which is forbidden by the room's ACL.
+the `room_id` field inside `content` should be checked, with the typing notification ignored if the `origin` of the request is a server which is forbidden by the room's ACL.
+Ignoring the typing notification means that the EDU MUST NOT be sent in any request or response.
-  - For [read receipts (`m.receipt`)](https://spec.matrix.org/v1.11/server-server-api/#receipts), all receipts inside a `room_id` inside `content` should be rejected if the `origin` of the request is forbidden by the room's ACL.
+  - For [read receipts (`m.receipt`)](https://spec.matrix.org/v1.11/server-server-api/#receipts), all receipts inside a `room_id` inside `content` should be ignored if the `origin` of the request is forbidden by the room's ACL.
+If ignored, the entire `room_id` field MUST be removed before sending the EDU in any request or response.

 ## Potential issues